Can dogs eat rice?

 Yes, it’s perfectly fine.
 Dogs can eat jasmine rice.
 Don’t overdo it – moderation is key.

-Dogs should not eat uncooked jasmine rice or any uncooked rice.
-If they do, find out how much and call the vet if you feel it was too much given your dog’s size.
+Dogs should not eat uncooked jasmine rice or any raw rice.
+If they do, find out how much and call the vet if you feel it is too much, given your dog’s size.
 Also, call the vet if you are unsure.
 See the section on uncooked rice above.

 Here’s a quick recipe for “Rice Congee” using jasmine rice.
-This is a great meal for a dog that is malnourished or having digestive issues:
+This is a great meal for a dog that is malnourished or has digestive issues:

-This is a basic recipe that you can then add chicken, pumpkin meat, yams, or other foods to help a malnourished dog.
-But keep those three steps handy as a basis for building a more substantial meal when needed.
+This basic recipe includes adding chicken, pumpkin meat, yams, or other foods to help a malnourished dog.
+But keep those three steps handy for building a more substantial meal when needed.

 Can dogs eat red rice

-Red rice has somewhat stolen the “which rice is most nutritious” crown from brown rice.
-Red rice reportedly has 10 times the antioxidants of brown rice and is digested and processed by our (and our dog’s) digestive systems in the same way.
+Red rice has stolen the “which rice is most nutritious” crown from brown rice.
+Red rice reportedly has ten times the antioxidants of brown rice and is digested and processed by our (and our dog’s) digestive systems similarly.

 The earlier information shared about other rice types applies to red rice.